Old School Small-Block Chevy Build

 Having no PCV system, draft tube motors "breathe" through the oil breather cap, which is located on the oil filler tube in front of the intake manifold.

-early small-block Chevy with road draft tube
+Chevy V8 with road draft tube

-Early SBC Cylinder Heads
+Cylinder Heads

-Pre-1969 SBC cylinder heads are cast iron and have no accessory mounting holes, but if you're building a retro hot rod, you probably don't need or care about power steering or air conditioning anyway.
+Pre-1969 SBC cylinder heads are made of cast iron and have no accessory mounting holes, but if you're building a retro hot rod, you probably don't need or care about power steering or air conditioning anyway.

 vintage small-block Chevy heads